 - know the categories of personal information collected about you in the prior 12 months and its sources and business purpose;

 - know whether your personal information is sold or disclosed, and to whom, in prior 12 months;

 - access and then delete your personal information (subject to exceptions); and

 - equal service and price (non-discrimination) if you exercise your privacy rights.

 Please submit any requests to email@example.com.
-You will need to verify your identity but confirming the details that you originally provided to us receive communications.
+You will need to verify your identity by confirming the details that you originally provided to us receive communications.
 If you did not request communications, you will need to verify the personal information that is related to your request.
-If you are an agent

 For purposes of CCPA, “Personal Information” is defined to include information that identifies, relates to, describes, or is capable of being associated with a particular consumer or household.
 This includes (among other types of personal information) IP addresses, geolocation data, biometric information, and “unique identifiers” such as device and cookie IDs, Internet activity information like browsing history, commercial information such as products or services purchased or consuming histories or tendencies, and characteristics concerning an individual’s race, color, sex (including pregnancy, childbirth, and related medical conditions), age (40 or older), religion, genetic information, sexual orientation, political affiliation, national origin, disability or citizenship status.
 Inferences drawn from personal information “to create a profile about a consumer reflecting the consumer’s preferences, characteristics, psychological trends, preferences, predispositions, behavior, attitudes, intelligence, abilities, and aptitudes” are also considered “personal information.”

 You may review and request changes to your information or opt-out of the sale (if applicable) of your personal information at firstname.lastname@example.org.

 Notice to European Users

 The information provided in this section applies only to individuals in the European Economic Area and United Kingdom (collectively, “Europe”).